 - Making the offer.
 After the interviews, be sure to check job references for your top candidates.
 Before you make an offer, set a salary range you're willing to work with so you're prepared for any salary negotiation.

 Finding a good employee can be a difficult process.
-Employers often find that a staffing agency makes the recruitment process easier, less stressful and more effective for their companies by providing the following benefits.
+Employers often find that an employment agency makes the recruitment process easier, less stressful and more effective for their companies by providing the following benefits.

 - Spearhead your recruitment strategy.
-A staffing firm helps you craft a job post that’s more likely to draw the attention of the best applicants.
+A recruiter can help you craft a job post that’s more likely to draw the attention of the best applicants.

 - Scout the talent.
-The best staffing agencies have access to a large pool of skilled professionals, including passive job seekers — professionals who are not actively searching for a new position but would be open to changing roles for the right opportunity.
-Robert Half has departments specializing in staffing for the legal, administrative, financial, management, technology and creative fields.
+The best talent managers have access to a large pool of skilled professionals, including passive job seekers — professionals who are not actively searching for a new position but would be open to changing roles for the right opportunity.

 - Make your workforce agile.
-A staffing agency can help your business recruit employees for full-time positions, part-time positions and temporary projects — and experienced agents advise on the best mix for your company's specific needs and business cycles.
+An employment agency can help your business recruit contract, seasonal, permanent, contract-to-permanent, project-based, remote, on-site, one employee, an entire team — and advise on the best mix for your company's specific needs and business cycles.

 - Decrease turnover costs.
 Dealing with a bad hire takes up too much of management's time, especially in a small business.
-When you engage a staffing agency, you know the talented professionals we connect you with have been evaluated.
+When you engage a talent solutions firm, you know the talented professionals we connect you with have been evaluated.

 - Try out a new person for your team.
-A temporary assignment with the option to go full time after a certain period is a good method for evaluating a candidate's skills and work ethic before committing to a full-time arrangement.
+A contract assignment with the option to go contract-to-permanent after a certain period is a good method for evaluating a candidate's skills and work ethic before committing to a permanent arrangement.

 Stay up to date with management tips and recruiting trends by subscribing to our blog.